Teen Titans Go! To the Movies: Plot

-In Jump City, the Teen Titans arrive to stop Balloon Man.
-When he fails to recognize them, the Teen Titans jump into a rap song to introduce themselves ("GO!") and become distracted, forcing the Justice League to intervene.
-They criticize the Titans for their childishness and inability to take their positions as superheroes seriously, while raising the fact that they do not have a feature-length film to prove their legitimacy as superheroes.
+In Jump City, the Teen Titans arrive to stop Balloon Man but jump into a rap song to introduce themselves and become distracted, forcing the Justice League to intervene.
+They criticize the Titans for their childish behavior and inability to take their positions as superheroes seriously, raising the fact that they do not have a feature-length film to prove their legitimacy.

-While at the premiere of Batman Again, the Titans' leader Robin is mocked by the audience after a misunderstanding leads him to assume that there would be a film about him.
-At the rest of the team's suggestion, Robin resolves that in order to get a film made about him and the Titans, they need an arch-nemesis.
-Nearby, a supervillain named Slade breaks into S.T.A.R.
-Labs to steal a crystal.
-The Titans arrive and attempt to stop him, but he swiftly defeats and insults them.
+At the premiere of Batman Again, the Titans' leader Robin is mocked and laughed at by the superhero audience after a misunderstanding leads him to assume that there is a film about him.
+When a supervillain named Slade breaks into S.T.A.R.
+Labs to steal a crystal, the Titans try to stop him, but he defeats and insults them.

-The next day, Beast Boy, Starfire, Cyborg, and Raven create a film to cheer up Robin, but he turns it off prematurely and declares that they will go to Hollywood to have a film made about them ("Upbeat Inspirational Song About Life").
+Beast Boy, Starfire, Cyborg, and Raven create a film about Robin to cheer him up but he gets upset, turns it off before watching the ending, and declares that they will go to Hollywood for a film.
 Upon arriving at Warner Bros.
-Studios, they encounter director Jade Wilson, who is responsible for all the superhero films being made.
-She turns down the Titans' request to be in a film ("My Superhero Movie"), saying that the only way she would make one about them is if they were the only superheroes in the world.
-The Titans take her words literally, and go back in time to prevent the origins of the other superheroes ("Crystals" and "Back in Time"), but upon returning to the present, they discover that having done so erases the other heroes' existence and are forced to go back in time again and undo their blunder.

-Slade next arrives at Wayne Tech to infuse the crystal's power and the Titans arrive to stop him, this time putting up an actual fight.
-They secure the crystal, but Slade escapes, resolving to split Robin from his teammates.
+Studios, they encounter director Jade Wilson, who is responsible for all the superhero films.
+Jade rejects them because they lack an archnemesis.
+In order to have one, the Titans retrieve the crystal from Slade at Wayne Tech, however, Slade escapes, resolving Robin to split from his teammates.

-The next day, Jade invites the Titans back to Hollywood and announces that she will make a movie about them due to their fight with Slade.
-While Robin is given a tour of the premises, Raven, Beast Boy, Starfire, and Cyborg venture out and cause mischief ("Shenanigans").
-They find a device labeled "DOOMSDAY" and try to destroy it, but Jade arrives and explains that D.O.O.M.S.D.A.Y. is an acronym for a new streaming service for the new movie she is making.
-She resolves to drop the rest of the Titans from the film and make it solely about Robin, which he happily accepts, much to the consternation of his team, who wish him luck.
-Robin finishes making the movie, but begins to regret his decision and misses his friends.
+The next day, Jade announces that she will make a movie about the Titans due to their successful fight with Slade.
+Raven, Beast Boy, Starfire, and Cyborg discover a device labeled "DOOMSDAY" and try to destroy it.
+Jade explains that D.O.O.M.S.D.A.Y. is simply an acronym for a new streaming service.
+Upset with the Titans' shenanigans, she drops them from the film and decides to make it solely about Robin.
+He accepts and decides that the Titans should break up, believing that they are holding each other back.
+As he films his movie, he begins to regret his decision and miss his friends.